haskalpa/docker-webexteams-bot-example/README.md

 win_run_hello_bot.bat
 ```

-### 5. In your spark client, make a room with your new bot adding it using bot's email address
+### 5. In your Webex Teams client, make a room with your new bot adding it using bot's email address
 say something to it. it should say hello back.

 # cheatsheet